 Tip: Don’t forget to look up to see the beauty of the historical buildings!

 The Temple of the Tooth, also known as Sri Dalada Maligawa, is a beautiful golden-roofed Buddhist Temple in the heart of Kandy.
-Plan an early-morning visit to skip the crowds and see the legendary tooth relic of Buddha (yes the actual Buddha!).
-No expense is spared to protect the tooth, which is enclosed inside several golden boxes, covered in jewels.
+To skip the crowds, we visited early in the morning and got to see the legendary tooth relic of Buddha (yes, the actual Buddha!).

 Tip: You do not need a guide to enter the building, even though the guides at the front might say otherwise.